kyoto-shift/ktrysmt.github.io/slides/quick-custom-gsearch/content.md

 ### Yet Another

-*Cannot apply UglifyJS2 to ES6 as is.*
+*Cannot apply stable-UglifyJS to ES6 as is.*

 - Use Browserify or Babili. :sleeping: